Raul-DC/Crypto-ETL/README.md

 ## <p align="center">Conclusion</p>

-_CryptoETL successfully extracts cryptocurrency data, processes it, and stores it using Azure Blob and Databricks.
-Future work may involve setting up automated pipelines for continuous data processing and analysis._
+_CryptoETL successfully extracts cryptocurrency data, processes it, and stores it in Azure Blob Storage and Databricks.
+Additionally, the project uses the Databricks CLI to download the processed CSV file locally for further analysis or reporting.
+Future work may involve automating pipelines for continuous data processing and analysis._

 ---